 - During short-term storage, a partial enclosure is maintained to provide a wind break around the CCR gypsum and slag stack-out staging areas.
-Gypsum is pre-conditioned, and the gypsum conveyor is covered. - CCR dust from fly ash and economizer ash is minimized by use of an enclosed pneumatic transport system and silos for staging. - Fly ash designated for the CCR Landfill is conditioned prior to loading into trucks and/or at the landfill. - During loading and unloading activities, drop height is reduced as needed to reduce the potential for mobilization of CCR dust. - During high wind conditions, loading and management operations may be modified, reduced or halted - A street sweeper is used to clean spilled CCR to prevent dusting. - Water spray is applied as necessary to CCR prior to and/or during staging.
+Gypsum is pre-conditioned, and the gypsum conveyor is covered. - CCR dust from fly ash and economizer ash is minimized by use of an enclosed pneumatic transport system and silos for staging. - Fly ash designated for the CCR Landfill is conditioned prior to loading into trucks and/or at the landfill. - During loading and unloading activities, drop height is reduced as needed to reduce the potential for mobilization of CCR dust. - During high wind conditions, loading and management operations may be modified, reduced or halted. - Bottom ash is managed wet prior to storage. - A street sweeper is used to clean spilled CCR to prevent dusting. - Water spray is applied as necessary to CCR prior to and/or during staging.